Getting Your Kid Their First Phone for the Holidays? 7 Things You Should Do Ahead of Time

 The rules and expectations you set will depend on your child’s age and maturity level, as well as your family values.
 Some common rules involve when and where the phone can be used, what it can be used for, and who it can be used to communicate with.

-A phone opens up a whole new world of independence, and with that comes the need to focus on safety.
-Emphasize the importance of not making their number widely available and only talking and messaging with people they know.
-This is also a great time to discuss staying safe from online predators.
+A phone opens up a whole new world of independence for your child, but with that comes the need for safety.
+Talk to them about why they shouldn’t share their phone number with everyone, and only talking and messaging with people they know in real life.
+This is also a great time to discuss staying safe from online predators

 Regular tech check-ins are a great way to keep tabs on what your child is doing on their phone.
 It’s also helpful to establish clear lines of communication so they feel comfortable coming to you for help if they run into trouble.